 1.2 All students have a duty to act in accordance with this policy, and therefore to treat colleagues and staff members with dignity at all times, and not to discriminate against or harass other students and members of staff, whether junior or senior to them.

 2. PERSONNEL RESPONSIBLE FOR IMPLEMENTATION OF POLICY

 2.1 The board has overall responsibility for the effective operation of SmileWisdom equal opportunities policy (EOP) and for ensuring compliance with the relevant statutory framework prohibiting discrimination.
-The board has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review to Admissions Director.
+The board has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review to Operations Director.